istio/istio.io/content/en/docs/examples/virtual-machines/bookinfo/index.md

 - Deploy the [Bookinfo](/docs/examples/bookinfo/) sample application (in the `bookinfo` namespace).

-- Create a VM named 'vm-1' in the same project as Istio cluster, and [Join the Mesh](/docs/examples/virtual-machines/single-network/).
+- Create a VM named 'vm-1' in the same project as the Istio cluster, and [join the mesh](/docs/examples/virtual-machines/single-network/).

 ## Running MySQL on the VM